-This project aims to fill this gap by providing an illuminating analysis of the dark side of leadership, by extensively examining, from a process leadership perspective, the ability of transnational criminal organisations to secure the loyalty of communities over their commitment to the state.
+While mass media and academia have extensively publicised the ability of Transnational Criminal Organisations (TCOs) to challenge the security of the state through their criminal activities and interactions within the local communities, the leadership dimensions which underpin these challenges is largely unexplored.
+This thesis aims to contribute to this academic gap and provide an illuminating analysis of the dark side of leadership by examining the ability of transnational criminal organisations to secure the loyalty of communities over their commitment to the state.

 See Lorina's research profile